IBM Z® Open Editor

 • Install the Image Puller on s390x based OpenShift Container Platform Cluster: The Kubernetes Image Puller cannot be installed using the Operator Hub on s390x based OpenShift Container Platform clusters.
 Therefore, it is required to install and configure the Kubernetes Image Puller using the CLI.
 Follow the instructions listed here.

-Configure the image puller as described in the Red Hat documentationopen in new window.
+Configure the image puller as described in the Red Hat documentation.
 If you have a custom image to use for Dev Spaces that is located in a private image registry that requires a pull secret, then you need to create such as secret first in the openshift-operators namespace.
-Such a secret could look like this:
+Such a secret looks like this:

 kind: Secret